-- ► There is a census of small hyperbolic orbifolds with graph-singularity.
-(See the paper by D. Heard, C. Hodgson, B. Martelli, and C. Petronio [2]) - ► There is a complete hyperbolic structure on the orbifold based on S3 with handcuff singularity with two points removed.
+- There is a census of small hyperbolic orbifolds with graph-singularity.
+(See the paper by D. Heard, C. Hodgson, B. Martelli, and C. Petronio [2]) - There is a complete hyperbolic structure on the orbifold based on S3 with handcuff singularity with two points removed.
 The singularity orders are three.
-This is obtained by gluing a pair of faces of a tetrahedron around a pair of disjoint edges. - There is a one-parameter space of deformations of the structures to RP3-structures as seen by simple matrix computations. - These are all properly and strictly convex and irreducible by our theory to be presented.
+This is obtained by gluing a pair of faces of a tetrahedron around a pair of disjoint edges. - ► There is a one-parameter space of deformations of the structures to RP3-structures as seen by simple matrix computations.
+There are also numerical computations on complete hyperbolic cubes due to G. Lee. - ► These are all properly and strictly convex and irreducible by our theory to be presented.